bgd-labs/rescue-mission-phase-1/diffs/AaveEcosystemReserveV2-diff.md

 +    function initialize(uint256 proposalId, address aaveGovernanceV2) external initializer {
 +        // voting process
 +        IAaveGovernanceV2 aaveGov = IAaveGovernanceV2(aaveGovernanceV2);
-+        // TODO: do we need to check if proposal exists, if its in correct state, etc etc?
-+        // or just let it fail if not?
 +        aaveGov.submitVote(proposalId, true);
      }